-For the past 38 years, the members of Saint Mary’s Regional Medical Center’s Volunteer Auxiliary have focused on service above self.
+For the past 38 years, the members of Saint Mary’s Regional Health System’s Volunteer Auxiliary have focused on service above self.
 Like their counterparts around the country, they make up an irreplaceable force.

-During National Healthcare Volunteer Appreciation Week, April 15 – 21, Saint Mary’s Regional Medical Center would like to thank the nearly 65 men and women of the volunteer Auxiliary for their outstanding dedication and contributions that make a difference each day in the lives of patients and guests.
+During National Healthcare Volunteer Appreciation Week, April 15 – 21, Saint Mary’s Regional Health System would like to thank the nearly 65 men and women of the volunteer Auxiliary for their outstanding dedication and contributions that make a difference each day in the lives of patients and guests.

 This year’s national appreciation theme is “Volunteers: A World of Diversity…One Purpose,” which perfectly reflects the multifaceted role of volunteers within the country’s healthcare network, and right here in the River Valley.